croblesm/dbamaster/README.md

 ### Hello there! 👋

-> Carlos Robles is a Microsoft Data Platform MVP, a Friend of Redgate, and a technology lover.
+> Carlos Robles is a Solutions Architect at AWS.
+Also a Friend of Redgate, and a former Microsoft MVP but more than anything a technology lover.
 He has worked in the database management field on multiple platforms for over ten years in various industries.
 >
 > He has diverse experience as a Consultant, DBA and DBA Manager.
 He is currently working as a Solution Architect, helping customers to solve software/infrastructure problems in their on-premise or cloud environments.
 >
 > Speaker, author, blogger, mentor, Guatemala SQL User group leader.
-If you don’t find him chatting with friends about geek stuff, he will be enjoying life with his family or exploring the beautiful outdoors of Colorado.
+If you don’t find him chatting with friends about geek stuff, he will be enjoying life with his family.

 - 🔭 I’m currently working on my next webinars for Canonical and Redgate